chains-lab/sso-svc/docs/web/docs/TokensPairData.md

 ### NewTokensPairData

-`func NewTokensPairData(id string, type_ string, attributes TokensPairDataAttributes, ) *TokensPairData`
+`func NewTokensPairData(id uuid.UUID, type_ string, attributes TokensPairDataAttributes, ) *TokensPairData`

 NewTokensPairData instantiates a new TokensPairData object This constructor will assign default values to properties that have it defined,